waki285/duckduckit/.github/ISSUE_TEMPLATE/bug_report.md

 What the bug is.

 **Debug log**
-Add `logging.basicConfig(level=logging.DEBUG)` to the beginning of your script and attach log to the issue.
+Add `ddgs.logger.setLogLevel(0)` to the beginning of your script and attach log to the issue.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.